 A mediator may also strive to ensure that no one feels embarrassed to talk about the issues involved.
 When people are embarrassed, they are less likely to open up about their problems.
 Furthermore, it is important that all parties are at the negotiating table (assuming that they are of age).
 This could include children or grandchildren who have received assets from a deceased individual.

 Ideally, heirs will aim to resolve their disputes in a timely manner whether through mediation or litigation.
 This may minimize depletion of assets as less money will go to legal fees or court costs.
 It can also help to preserve relationships within a family.
-An attorney could work with an individual to develop a strategy that will resolve an inheritance dispute.
+An Orange County Inheritance Disputes Lawyer could work with an individual to develop a strategy that will resolve an inheritance dispute.
 In some cases, this may mean getting a deceased parent’s home or the rights to an art collection as opposed to receiving cash.